Verca/tic-tac-toe/README.md

         |moduleState.js
         |routeIndex.js
 ### Config files of the module
-First lets explain config files located in the root directory of the module.
+First let's explain config files located in the root directory of the module.

         moduleName.js
         moduleRegister.js